0xgh057r3c0n/ClonePhish/README.md

 ## Disclaimer

-This tool is intended for ethical use and research purposes only.
+This tool is intended for ethical use and educational purposes only.
 The author and contributors are not responsible for any misuse of the tool.
 Always use responsibly and with proper authorization.

 ## Contact